cjdbarlow/Part-One/how-to-pass.md

 * Know the enemy
     * Syllabus
     Read through it so you appreciate the breadth of knowledge required.
+    * Know the style
+    This allows you to give answers **efficiently** - the key metric for both the vivas and the SAQs is **marks per unit time**.
         * Style of exam questions
         Including the style of answers - see [the SAQ](./the-saq.md).
-    * Graphs
         * Style of vivas
             * Do practice vivas
                 * Record yourself, so you know your tics.
                 * Do a dress rehearsal
                 Make sure your suit still fits before the day.
+        * Graphs
+        Know the common ones.

 * **Do past questions**
 I cannot stress this enough.